marco-liberale/OpenEye/README.md

 ## Getting the API Keys
 OpenEye requires two API keys to function:

 - **You.com Websearch API Key**: This is used to search the web for you target.
-You can obtain this key by registering on the You.com Index [website](https://api.you.com/).
+You can obtain this key by registering on the You.com Developers [website](https://api.you.com/).
 - **OpenAI API Key**: This is used to access the GPT-3 model for summarizing the search results.
 You can obtain this key by registering on the OpenAI [website](https://platform.openai.com/).

 ## Usage